chinchalinchin/django-docker/README.md

 `pip install -r requirements.txt`

+This set is captured in the <b>Dockerfile</b> and is not required if running the application as a container.

 ### Step 3: Launch Application Server

 #### Local

-All of the necessary steps to start a local server have been included in the <i>/scripts/run-server.sh</i>, but if you want to do it manually, initialize the environment file, migrate your models (if you have any) and collect your static files.
+All of the necessary steps to start a local server have been included in the <i>/scripts/run-server.sh</i> shell script, but if you want to do it manually, initialize the environment file, migrate your models (if you have any) and collect your static files.

 First, source the <i>/env/runtime.env</i> environment file to load these variables into your shell session,